niplav/site/resolving.md

 `HodgeRank` returns an affine transformation of the result that the Borda count would return.

-In the context of inconsistent preferences, `HodgeRank` can be interpreted as taking the observed preferences of an agent as an edge-weighted directed graph, and decomposing it so that the potential function $p$ determines how much the agent values different elements in
+In the context of inconsistent preferences, `HodgeRank` can be interpreted as taking the observed preferences of an agent as an edge-weighted directed graph, and decomposing it so that the potential function $p$ determines how much the agent values different elements in $V$.
-$V$.
 Here $p$ can act as a utility function.
-The social-choice theoretic perspective offers an intriguing possibility of modeling agents as being comprised of subagents [@demski2019embedded], [@minsky1988society], which we will not pursue further here.
+The social-choice theoretic perspective offers an intriguing possibility of modeling agents as being comprised of subagents [Demski & Garrabrant 2019](./doc/cs/ai/alignment/agent_foundations/embedded_agency_demski_garrabrant_2020.pdf), [@minsky1988society], which we will not pursue further here.

 # Applications